panique/huge/README.md

 For development it could make sense to set PHPMAILER_DEBUG_MODE to 2 as this will echo out errors and notices when sending mails.
 15. OPTIONAL for development (better leave it like it is !), but necessary for production environments: Change the text, reply-mail-adress etc. of the EMAIL_PASSWORD_RESET_SUBJECT etc. in application/config/config.php

+In *.htaccess*:

-16. change the RewriteBase in *.htaccess* !
-When using the script within a sub-folder, put this path here, like */mysubfolder/* !
+Change the RewriteBase: when using the script within a sub-folder, put this path here, like */mysubfolder/* !
 If your app is in the root of your web folder, then delete this line or comment it out.

 #### COMPOSER: